amahlaka/IRC_JUICE/README.md

-IRC_JUICE is licensed under MIT
+IRC_JUICE is licensed under MIT.
 For more details, please see the LICENSE.md file

 Uses asyncirc library from https://github.com/watchtower/asyncirc